-With the commissioning of a proposal, the contract part is complete, the operational implementation begins.
-ZEP hands the proposal off to the downstream Project Planning and Invoicing modules with two status transitions, provided they are activated.
+With the commissioning of a offer, the contract part is complete, the operational implementation begins.
+ZEP hands the offer off to the downstream Project Planning and Invoicing modules with two status transitions, provided they are activated.

 Status „Commissioned" and „Confirmed"

-As soon as the customer accepts the proposal, it is manually set to status Commissioned.
-Optionally, the status Confirmed follows with the sending of an automatic order confirmation, the corresponding email template is stored under Administration > Offer management > Mail Templates.
+As soon as the customer accepts the offer, it is manually set to status Commissioned.
+Optionally, the status Confirmed follows with the sending of an automatic order confirmation, the corresponding email template is stored under Administration > Offers > Mail Templates.

 Both statuses are pure workflow markers, nothing automatic happens operationally.
 Only the next status transition activates the follow-up workflows.